National Anti-Slavery Standard

 The National Anti-Slavery Standard was the official weekly newspaper of the American Anti-Slavery Society, established in 1840 under the editorship of Lydia Maria Child and David Lee Child.
-The paper published continuously until the ratification of the Fifteenth Amendment to the United States Constitution in 1870.
+The paper was published continuously until the ratification of the Fifteenth Amendment to the United States Constitution in 1870.
 Its motto was "Without Concealment—Without Compromise."
 It not only implies suffrage rights for colored males, but also women's suffrage as well.
 It contained Volume I, number 1, June 11, 1840 through volume XXX, number 50, April 16, 1870.

 History

 The Standard was a weekly newspaper that was published concurrently in New York City and Philadelphia (1854–1865).
 It published the essays, debates, speeches, events, reports, and anything newsworthy that related to the question of slavery in the United States and other parts of the world.
 Its audience were the members of the American Anti-Slavery Society and abolitionists in the north.
 Its two key focuses in the elimination of slavery were religion and politics, which considered slavery as an evil institution.
 Its strong religious appeal asserted that God was the only being that could end slavery.
 However, they did assign value to political action.
 The paper only contained six columns, but its personal accounts of slavery helped express the feelings and moods surrounding the controversy for thirty years.
 It began being published during a time that the American Anti-Slavery Society was torn over tactics of how to go about emancipation.